SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I'll just quote from Nikhil's document here.

- - "Round 1 now has 2 speeches of 4 minutes each from each person (like a half BP, no POIs).
+ - Round 1 now has 2 speeches of 4 minutes each from each person (like a half BP, no POIs).
  - 10 minute prep time.
  - + There is an increase in prep time from 5 minutes to 10 minutes.
 A lot of new debaters are intimidated by the process and struggle to kickstart idea generation, let alone structure and reasoning for the arguments.
 I personally was confused by the motion wording and felt a general sense of panic given the limited prep time during my round 1.
 An additional 5 minutes would help participants calm down, giving them enough leeway to structure their arguments and be ready to present them.
 10 minutes is long enough to generate the level of arguments expected in round 1 but short enough to handle the scale of multiple people in a day.
  - After the speeches, the moderator asks questions to clarify logical gaps that the speakers may have missed in their speeches, giving them a chance to clarify themselves in a conversational manner.